 What is a Capital Budgeting Decision?

 Capital budgeting decisions are not some new age or modern tool for evaluating the profitability of a potential venture.
-Every household takes capital budgeting decisions routinely on a day to day basis.
-To take that Hawaii vacation now or during the off-season, to buy the latest I-phone or make an addition to little tom’s college fund, to fix the leak in the roof or upgrade the family car.
+Every household makes capital budgeting decisions routinely on a day-to-day basis.
+To take that Hawaii vacation now or during the off-season, buy the latest iPhone or make an addition to little tom’s college fund, fix the leak in the roof, or upgrade the family car.
 These are all examples of a capital budgeting decision.

-Whether in a multi-million-dollar corporate office or our very own household, the driving force behind a good capital budgeting decision always remains the same; “increase in value”.
-The board of director strives to take a capital budgeting decision that ultimately increases the shareholder value.
-Similarly, at home, the purchase adding greater value to well-being and quality of life will be pursued before any other want that can be postponed or does not add as much of satisfaction.
+Whether in a multi-million-dollar corporate office or our very own household, the driving force behind a good capital budgeting decision always remains the same; “increase in value.”
+The board of directors strives to take a capital budgeting decision that ultimately increases the shareholder value.
+Similarly, at home, the purchase adding greater value to well-being and quality of life will be pursued before any other want that can be postponed or does not add as much satisfaction.

 How can Capital Budgeting Decisions Go Wrong?

 Capital budgeting decisions involve an outlay of huge sums of money.
 And these transactions are typically irreversible.
-It is therefore important to get the whole process right in the first step itself.
+Therefore, it is important to get the whole process right in the first step itself.
 No trials and errors are affordable at this stage.

 However, the very nature of capital budgeting decisions is such that flaws are sewn into its fabric.
 Miscalculations and second-guessing are inherent to capital budgeting.
 The very basis of a capital budgeting decision is an array of assumptions.
 Therefore, the real picture may often tend to be far from the anticipated one.